apollographql/apollo-link/packages/apollo-link-schema/README.md

 ---
-title: Schema Link
+title: apollo-link-schema
+description: Assists with mocking and server-side rendering
 ---

-## Purpose
-An Apollo Link to allow mocking and server rendering

 ## Installation